I’m both excited and relieved to announce that my first iPhone app has been approved and is now available in the App Store.

 The basic premise behind cubism is to represent the subject from a range of viewpoints in a 2 dimensional painting.
 The subject is fragmented and reassembled to provide an abstract 3D form.
 Aesthetics employed by masters such as Pablo Picasso and Georges Braque have been studied and recreated in this painting tool.
 I’ve particularly attempted to recreate the style of the Analytical Cubism movement which was developed between 1908-1912.

 I did, however, have to use Objective-C when it came to developing the interface.
 This was by far my biggest challenge.
 I found that I couldn’t take advantage of many of the tutorials and standard Apple interface solutions, such as the Navigation View.
 This was due to the fact that OF projects are set up differently to standard Obj-C projects.
-As a result of this, I intend to release a simple OF iPhone project which implements many of the interface elements I have used.
-Check back soon for that.

 So install it, have a go and please email your best paintings to fracture [at] augmatic.co.uk to be featured in the Fracture Gallery.
 And if you like it, don’t forget to comment.